Daily Fees

 - When have Bitcoin fees exceeded the block subsidy?

-- Only on a handful of days, all clustered around the April 2024 halving and the Runes launch.
-The single highest fee-share day on record is 20 Apr 2024 at 73.8% — fees that day were nearly three times the subsidy.
-The post-2140 economy is the asymptote of that regime; whether Bitcoin’s security model holds in steady state at fees-only revenue is an open question this chart is the live indicator for.
+- Exactly once in the daily record: 20 April 2024, when block 840,000 was mined and the Runes protocol launched.
+Fees that day hit 73.8% of miner revenue — nearly three times the subsidy.
+No other single day in seventeen years has crossed the 50% line.
+The post-2140 economy is the asymptote of that one regime; whether Bitcoin’s security model holds in steady state on fees alone is the open question this chart is the live indicator for.

 - How are Bitcoin fees calculated?